groundwired/salesforce-food-bank/README.md

 ## Instance Setup Steps

 * Ensure the default record type for any profile using the Food Bank is set to Household.
 Otherwise you'll receive an error trying to add new Accounts.

-## Implementation Notes

-This unmanaged package is built on 3 primary custom objects; Client, Client Household, and Food Bank Visit.
-There is no dependency or integration with Salesforce NPSP (https://github.com/SalesforceFoundation/Cumulus) although that is a future goal.

 ## Description of Files and Directories